-In every unit, Billy, Molly, and Kenny the Cat welcome a new animal friend to their pet shop through the use of the Happy Hearts Pet Shop Poster.
+In every unit, Billy, Molly, and Kenny the Cat welcome a new animal friend to the animal park through the use of the Happy Hearts Animal Park Poster.
 Teachers should ensure that this poster is placed in a position in the classroom that is easily accessible to children, and should encourage children to refer to the poster often (e.g. by asking children to bring them one of the animal friends/by asking them who Kenny's friends are).